AIMLRLab/gpt2/README.md

-# 🤖 Build Your Own GPT-2: A Beginner's Guide
+# 🤖 Mini GPT-2 Implementation

-Welcome to a fun, educational journey of building GPT-2 from scratch!
-This project breaks down the "scary" AI concepts into simple, understandable pieces - like building with LEGOs!
+A beginner-friendly implementation of GPT-2 for learning purposes.

 ## 🎯 What Are We Building?